ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 After starting the container, you should be automatically inside it in the working directory `/home/jenkins/workspace`.

-Create folder folder where Elektra will be installed, create another folder for building the source and `cd` to it and like this:
+Create a folder where Elektra will be installed, create another folder for building the source and `cd` to it and like this:

 ```sh
 mkdir elektra-install && mkdir elektra-build-docker && cd elektra-build-docker